-As a community-driven think tank, our mission is to center the individuals and groups most affected by sociopolitical change and use their recommendations for structural overhaul as the basis of organizational and policy change.
+Our responsibility as a community-driven think tank working within food, beverage, and hospitality (FBH) is to center the individuals and groups most affected by existing inequities and use those recommendations as the basis of new industry standards and benchmarks.

 Theory of Change

-Our theory of change is that change happens one conversation, one person, one relationship at a time.
-This is why social change feels so excruciatingly slow — it is predicated on people learning and adjusting their worldview through individual interactions over time.
-However, widespread change doesn't require total adoption; according to Professor Damon Centola, large-scale change begins to happen when there is a committed minority of 25% of the total population.
+Our theory of change is that it happens one conversation, one person, one relationship at a time.
+This is why social change feels so excruciatingly slow — it requires building individual connections to change perceptions and behaviors over time.

 “In order for the oppressed to be able to wage the struggle for their liberation, they must perceive the reality of oppression not as a closed world from which there is no exit, but as a limiting situation which they can transform.
 This perception is a necessary but not a sufficient condition for liberation; it must become the motivating force for liberating action.”

 Support our work